Global supply chains are rarely viewed through a human lens.

 Operations: The Myth of the Mechanical Chain

-The belief that supply chains operate like predictable, linear machines is one of the most persistent misconceptions in global operations.
-Organizations invest heavily in systems, automation, and efficiency — and those investments matter — but they can create the illusion that performance is primarily mechanical.
+One of the most persistent misconceptions in global operations is the belief that supply chains function like predictable, linear machines.
+Organizations invest heavily in systems, automation, and efficiency — and those investments matter — but they can also create the illusion that performance is primarily mechanical.

-In reality, when disruptions occur, whether logistical or geopolitical, the system doesn’t respond on its own.
+But when disruptions hit, whether logistical or geopolitical, the system doesn’t respond.
 People do.

 And the speed, clarity, and alignment of those human responses determine whether a disruption becomes a recovery or a breakdown.